mdsaharshital/doctors-portal-client/README.md

 - login and account creation
 - personalized dashboard
+- see my appointments,dates and pay for it
 - appoint a slot on available date
-- pay for that slot and get a interview
-- give review of service after appointment
+- give review of service after appointment from a admin side:
+- can monitor paitents activity
+- can make one admin
+- add and manage doctors(delete one)

 Upcoming features: